-The home of the Henry A. Rowland Department of Physics & Astronomy, the Bloomberg Center, offers many facilities available to students, members of the Johns Hopkins community, outside companies and institutions, and the general public.
-These facilities are listed below in alphabetical order.
+The home of the William H. Miller III Department of Physics & Astronomy, the Bloomberg Center, offers many facilities available to students, members of the Johns Hopkins community, outside companies and institutions, and the general public.

 Bloomberg Center Management